jacopoabramo/napari-live-recording/README.md

 ## Supported cameras

-`napari-live-recording` aims to maintain itself agnostic for the type of devices it controls.
+`napari-live-recording` aims to maintain itself agnostic for the type of cameras it controls.
 Via a common API (Application Programming Interface), it possible to define a controller for a specific camera.
 Instructions on how to do so are provided in the documentation.